aliyigittas/CMPE140Project1/README.md

 IsBıgger

-From the memorandum, we transfer M1 to R1, and from m2 to R2.
-I compare r1 and r2, if it is large, r3 becomes 1.
-In the Substract part, I subtract r2 from r1 and write the result to r1.
-Since R4 is 0 I added 1 (r5).
-Since R3 is 1, I went back to the if jump step.
-This time, I check the newly formed r1 and r2, if it is correct, it writes 1 instead of it, if it is wrong, we write 0.
-We repeat this step until the number is less than the divisor.
-The last comparison is r3 0, but since addition and subtraction operations are performed afterwards, we undo the last operation.
+From the memory, we transfer M1 to R1, and from m2 to R2.
+We compare r1 and r2, if R1 is larger, R3 becomes 1.
+In the Substract part, we subtract r2 from r1 and write the result to r1.
+Since R4 is 0 we added 1 (R5).
+Since R3 is 1, we went back to the if jump step.
+This time, we check the newly formed R1 with R2, if it is larger again, it writes R3:1 instead of it, if it is smaller or equal, R3:0.
+We repeat this step until the number is less than the divisor thanks to IfJump.
+The last comparison results R3:0, but since addition and subtraction operations are performed afterwards, we undo the last operation in next steps.
 Finally, R1 is registered to M1.

 IsSmaller